Unboxed-Software/solana-course/content/group-pointer.md

 This new mint will be created with group pointer and metadata extension.
 The group pointer address will be the mint itself.
 It means, we will store the group related information on the mint account itself.
 The metadata extension will be used to store the metadata about our collection.

-When creating a mint with group pointer and metadata extension, we need six instructions: `SystemProgram.createAccount`, `createInitializeGroupPointerInstruction`, `createInitializeMetadataPointerInstruction`, `createInitializeMintInstruction`, `createInitializeGroupInstruction`, `createInitializeInstruction`.
+Since we are creating the mint with group and metadata pointer extensions, in addition to the four instructions mentioned above we need two more for the metadata pointer extension:
+ - `SystemProgram.createAccount`
+ - `createInitializeGroupPointerInstruction`
+ - `createInitializeMetadataPointerInstruction`
+ - `createInitializeMintInstruction`
+ - `createInitializeGroupInstruction`
+ - `createInitializeInstruction`.

 Add the `createGroup` function with following arguments:
  - `connection` : The connection object